Pour Moi (horse): 2011: three-year-old season

 Pour Moi made his three-year-old debut in the Prix La Force over 2100m at Longchamp in April.
 He did not settle in the early stages but finished well to finish third to Baraan and Prairie Star.
 He came into Derby consideration with his performance in the Prix Greffulhe at Saint-Cloud on 7 May.
 After being last in the early running he was switched to the outside in the straight and overtook the entire field to win by one and a half lengths.

 He was made second-favourite for the 2011 Epsom Derby, behind Queen Elizabeth II's Dante Stakes winner Carlton House.
 In the race, he again settled in last place, and was still several lengths off the lead with a furlong to go.
 However, he unleashed a significant burst of speed over the last furlong to beat Treasure Beach by a head, with 5/2 favourite Carlton House third.
 Pour Moi was ridden by 19-year-old French jockey Mickael Barzalona, who stood up in the saddle in celebration just prior to the winning post.
 The Epsom stewards issued Barzalona with a warning for his behaviour as well as giving him a one-day ban for excessive use of the whip.
 The win made Pour Moi the first French-trained winner of the Derby since Empery in 1976.

 Injury and retirement

 Fabre rested Pour Moi after his Derby win until August when the trainer began to work him in preparation for the Prix de l'Arc de Triomphe in October 2011, a race for which he was favourite.
 However, while exercising on 26 August he "badly over-reached himself on his off-fore", suffering a serious leg injury.
 He was retired from racing as a result, becoming the first Derby winner never to run again since Secreto in 1984.
+Though Secreto not running again after his Derby win was not due to injury.